-Boutique hotel in the Emory Village Overlay District: A hotel having a maximum of 175 guest rooms and with no guest rooms located on the sidewalk level.
+Boutique hotel: A hotel having a maximum of 125 guest rooms and with no guest rooms located on the sidewalk level.
 Also referred to as "hotel."

-Build-to-line in the Emory Village Overlay District: The line generally parallel to the front lot line as established in Table A: of the Emory Village Overlay District.
+Build-to-line: The line generally parallel to the front lot line as established in Table A: of the Emory Village Overlay District.

-Building Story and Open-air Spaces: For the purpose of the Emory Village Overlay District, a porch or open-air patio may be considered a building story if these facilities are accessory uses to principal uses otherwise authorized and permitted in the Emory Village District and are contiguous to such uses.
-Porches and open-air patios shall be enclosed for at least 75% of the perimeter along the build-to-line by either planting beds or planters that extend horizontally at least 24" from the build-to-line and/or by a code-compliant guardrail.
+Building Story and Open-air Spaces: A porch, open-air patio or deck may be considered part of or an entire building story on any authorized level.
+They may be part of restaurants and bars and/or contain other authorized uses.
+When on the ground (first) level, porches and open-air patios shall be enclosed for at least 75% of the perimeter along the build-to-line by either planting beds or planters that extend horizontally at least 24" from the build-to-line and/or by a code-compliant guardrail.

-Emory Village Regulating Plan in the Emory Village Overlay District: The document entitled "Emory Village Regulating Plan" prepared for the Alliance to Improve Emory Village by Tunnell-Spangler-Walsh & Associates, dated March 23, 2007, and incorporated herein by this reference.
+Emory Village Regulating Plan: The document entitled "Emory Village Regulating Plan" prepared for the Alliance to Improve Emory Village by Tunnell-Spangler-Walsh & Associates, dated March 23, 2007, and incorporated herein by this reference.

-Emory Village Revitalization Plan in the Emory Village Overlay District: The plan prepared for the Alliance to Improve Emory Village by Peter Drey & Company, dated September 25, 2002.
+Emory Village Revitalization Plan: The plan prepared for the Alliance to Improve Emory Village by Peter Drey & Company, dated September 25, 2002.